pikachuchu/id/README.md

 Intelligent Design
 ==================

-Welcome to the closed alpha.
+Welcome to the open alpha.
 To run the game, use make.
 You need the python imaging library, or PIL, in addition to Python 2.7.